jonlabelle/SublimeJsPrettier/README.md

 - **prettier_cli_path** (default: ***empty***)
     If Sublime Text has problems automatically resolving a path to [Prettier], you can set a custom path here.
-When the setting is empty, the plug-in will attempt to find Prettier by:
+When the setting is empty, the plugin will attempt to find Prettier by:

     1. Locally installed prettier relative to active view.
     2. Locally installed prettier relative to the Sublime Text Project file's root directory.
     3. The current user home directory.
-    4. JsPrettier Sublime Text plug-in directory.
+    4. JsPrettier Sublime Text plugin directory.
     5. Globally installed prettier.

     **Examples:**